CprE-KMUTNB/BetterLight-by-Pumin/README.md

 ## How to Run WebApp
 Install Node.js and necessary extension and type "node index.js" on the console to start

+## How to Import Node-Red JSON file
+1. Open Node-Red
+2. Open Menu and click import
+3. On clipboard menu choose JSON file or paste JSON directly
+4. than click import to get the flow
+5. done

 ## How to Run Arduino Remote
 1. Use Arduino IDE
 2. Install these libraries (PubSubClient, ArduinoJSON)